collect-intel/osccai/community-model-change-logging-plan.md

 ## Overview

 This plan outlines a simplified yet robust implementation for tracking activities across the CommunityModels platform.
-The system focuses on providing essential audit trails while minimizing complexity for this MVP stage.
+The system focuses on providing essential audit trails while minimizing complexity for this MVP stage of the CommunityModels platform.

 ## Purpose